PromosWTF/contracts/Readme.md

 import "erc721a/contracts/ERC721A.sol";

 contract ERC721 is ERC721A, Promos {
     // IMPORTANT!
-Only use addresses you see below for `_promosProxyContract`
+Only use addresses you see below for Promos constructor
     // Mainnet - 0xA7296e3239Db13ACa886Fb130aE5Fe8f5A315721
     // Goerli  - 0xf4Ac6561bCE3b841a354ee1eF827A3e48a78F152
     constructor()